josue-rojas/Modulos-Design/README.md

 ### \_scripts
 > folder contains scripts. right now it only has script to watch and render coffee and sass files from multiple ones.
+### pages
+> folder contains all the pages in their respective folders

 ### resources
 > folder should contain images , js , css or other resources for the page.